Android Ransomware Infects LG Smart TV, Company 'Refuses' To Help

 Just wait for best buy to up sell geek squad for smart tvs

-A Perfect Illustrationk (Score:1)
+A Perfect Illustrationk (Score:2, Insightful)

 I can't think any better demonstration of why smart TVs are such a bad idea than this.
 I hope this story gets as much chatter as possible.